-(21) "Certifying individual" means the responsible person or official authorized by the owner or operator of a source who certifies the accuracy of the emission statement.
+(22) "Certifying individual" means the responsible person or official authorized by the owner or operator of a source who certifies the accuracy of the emission statement.

-(22) "CFR" means Code of Federal Regulations.
+(23) "CFR" means Code of Federal Regulations and, unless otherwise expressly identified, refers to the July 1, 2013 edition.

-(23) "Class I area" means any Federal, State or Indian reservation land which is classified or reclassified as Class I area.
+(24) "Class I area" means any Federal, State or Indian reservation land which is classified or reclassified as Class I area.
 Class I areas are identified in OAR 340-204-0050.

+(25) "Collection Efficiency" means the overall performance of the air cleaning device in terms of the ratio of the weight of the material collected in the air cleaning device to the total weight of the material input to the air cleaning device.

-(24) "Commence" or "commencement" means that the owner or operator has obtained all necessary preconstruction approvals required by the Act and either has:
+(26) "Commence" or "commencement" means that the owner or operator has obtained all necessary preconstruction approvals required by the Act and either has:

 (a) Begun, or caused to begin, a continuous program of actual on-site construction of the source to be completed in a reasonable time; or